Multicenter Comparison of Radionuclide Calibrators and SPECT/CT Protocols for Quantitative 177Lu Imaging in Clinical Practice: Discussion

 Similar to the RNCs, all sites reported comparable quality assurance programs based on Belgian regulations.
 However, specific tests with \lu \, were limited and non-standardized, as they are not explicitly required by the current regulations.
 Furthermore, not all scanners were calibrated for \lu, since quantitative SPECT and dosimetry are not yet part of routine clinical practice.
 Therefore, quantitative measurements were only reported for 8 out of 13 scanners (Figure \ref{fig:SPECT_quant}).

-For the cylindrical phantom, deviations were below 5\% for 5 out of 8 scanners, which is of the same order as the observed variation in the RNC measurements.
+The overall system calibration of these 8 scanners was evaluated using the cylindrical phantom.
+Deviations in the reported activity were below 5\% for 5 out of 8 scanners, which is of the same order as the observed variation in the RNC measurements.
 This is expected, since most systems were calibrated with a uniform cylinder phantom with an activity determined using the in-house RNC.
 Only the calibration system A1 did not rely on a RNC, since the the \lu \, sensitivity was indirectly derived from a traceable \isotope[75]{Se} reference source (Eckert \& Ziegler) using the xSPECT Quant method.
-For three other scanners, the quantification errors could not be explained by the RNC measurements alone, indicating that either the calibration procedure or the quantification methods introduced additional errors.
+Attempting to correct the quantification results for the RNC deviations observed in this study did indeed improve the accuracy for all but one scanner, as shown in Figure \ref{fig:Spect_Quant_corrected}.
+Still, the quantification errors of three scanners could not be fully explained by the RNC measurements alone, indicating that either the calibration procedure or the quantification methods introduced additional errors.

-Quantification errors for the NEMA phantom were larger than those for the cylindrical phantom in all cases, and large variability between sites was observed.
+A similar exercise was performed using the NEMA phantom, yielding deviations larger than for the cylindrical phantom in all cases, and large variability between sites was observed.
 Here, the small sphere sizes cause significant spill-out, which was handled in different ways by the different sites.
 Site C did not account for spill-out, resulting in an underestimation of the total activity.
 All other sites used some form of expanded VOI, ranging from expanding the spheres by a fixed margin to including all activity within the entire image.
 While these approaches do account for spill-out, they can also include uncorrected scatter or residual background activity due to septal penetration.
-Previous research found similar variations in quantification when using clinical protocols \cite{Wevrett}, while others have shown that performance can be harmonized by using a standardized methodology \cite{MRT}.
-This highlights that quantitative accuracy is not only determined by scanner calibration, but also by site-specific calculation methods \cite{Ramirez}.
-Therefore, harmonization of dosimetry calculations might also be required for dose estimates that are fully comparable between different hospitals.
+This shows that quantification in complex geometries does not only rely on overall scanner calibration, but is also highly dependent on calculation methods such as partial-volume correction.
+A full comparison of post-processing methodologies was outside the scope of this study, but previous research found similar variations in quantification when using site-specific processing protocols \cite{Wevrett}, while others have shown that quantification performance in complex geometries can be harmonized by using a standardized methodology \cite{MRT}.
+Therefore, harmonization of dosimetry calculations is also required for absorbed dose estimates that are fully comparable between different hospitals.